muthuishere/python-streams/README.md

                     .create(users)
                     )

-#The below code wont work
+#The below code wont work , as the genrators expire once you aggregate it
 total_users = (stream_of_users
                .length())